Pranavbp525/CoverLetterGenerator/README.md

 1. **Prepare the YAML file:**

-   Ensure you have a `resume.yaml` file in the root directory containing the applicant's information.
+   Ensure you fill the `resume.yaml` file in the root directory with the relevant details.

 2. **Run the Streamlit app:**